bitmovin/terraform-cloud-connect/README.md

     - Security Group Id

 The outputs that are produced by the script can be used in a next step to configure the Bitmovin Encoder for Cloud Connect.

+## Provider

+**Important**
+- The script currently supports only one provider and one region at a time.
+- Please specify the desired region where you expect your encodings to run.
+- Additionally, provide the roles that may grant account creation rights for the specified provider.

 ## Usage